Media & Politics Midterm Exam - Due on Thursday, October 29, 2009

 Suggested template for midterm summaries: (Not required)

-On [provide date], [name news outlet] reported that [name topic].
-According to the [name news outlet], [summarize central developments in two or three sentences].
+[Par.
+1. News story:] On [provide date], [name news outlet] reported that [name topic].
+According to [name news outlet or reporter]...
+[Summarize central developments in two or three sentences; mention coverage by other news outlets.]

-[Describe developments more specifically in two or three paragraphs.]
+[Describe major developments or central issues more specifically in two or three paragraphs.]

 [Detail main conflicts or consequences in one or two paragraphs.]

-[Provide background or context in one or two paragraphs.]
+[Provide background or implications in one or two paragraphs.]

 [Indicate either what may happen next or the general outcome in final paragraph.]

-Summarize two of the stories on the list below.
+Summarize two of the stories or surveys included in the list below.
 Each of your summaries must be at least two pages long.
-In order to write a comprehensive summary of any of these stories, you must read several linked articles or documents related to that story.
+In order to write a comprehensive summary, you must read several linked articles or documents.
 You do not have to include all details, but your summary will be incomplete if it indicates that you read only one source and failed to grasp the story as a whole.
 Again, do not add opinion or evaluation.
-Simply recount the main facts as they were reported.
+Simply recount the main facts as they were reported or the main issues as they were presented in various articles.
 If you have any questions, please e-mail me.

 2. Social Status and Sexual Assault: The Case of William Kennedy Smith, various articles from the New York Times.